levis501/TransgenderHousingRelief/README.md

 ## Contributing

-Pull the repository, then when you want to submit a contribution, create a pull request for your changes.
+Fork the repository, claim an issue, and when you're ready to submit a contribution, create a pull request for your changes to be code reviewed.

 ## Communication